cristiano-afonso-da-silva/post-generation/README.md

 ## 🔒 Security Notes

-- Never commit `.env` files to git
+- Never commit `.env` or `.env.local` files to git
 - Keep your Gemini API key secure
+- Keep your Supabase keys secure (they're already in `.gitignore`)
+- The anon key is safe to use in the frontend
+- For production, configure Supabase Row Level Security (RLS) policies
 - The `.gitignore` file is configured to exclude sensitive files

 ## 📚 Tech Stack